RPi-Distro/pi-gen/stage3/06-install-jamulus/files/jns/README.md

 + **Running a Jamulus Server**
     - Jamulus server can run on Raspberry Pi.
 It's best run on its own separate box.
 Running on the same Raspberry Pi that runs a Jamulus Client will increase jitter.
     - Your internet connection needs enough upstream bandwidth to send streams to multiple clients.
 DSL and Cable internet typically don't have very much.
-    - You router will likely require port forwarding set up.
+    - If you run a private server, your router will require port forwarding to be set up.
+    - Most customizable settings can be controlled from the Jamulus Server GUI, and are persistent.
-    - Customizable Settings are described in file /home/pi/.config/Jamulus/jamulus-server.conf
+    - The NUMCHANNELS (default 10) and PORT (default 22124) settings are set in the file /home/pi/.config/Jamulus/jamulus-server.conf
-    - jamulus-server doesn't need the "jack" service, so stop it unless you're running a client:  "sudo systemctl stop jack"
-    - To start:  "sudo systemctl start jamulus-server"
+    - To start: Double-click the "Jamulus Server Start" desktop icon, or from command line:  "sudo systemctl start jamulus-server"
+    - To auto-start jamulus-server at boot time:  "sudo systemctl enable jamulus-server"
+    - If you want to enable session recording (experimental on Raspberry Pi), a USB3 SSD is recommended.
 + **Patch Changes**
     - Please see the topic "How do I change patches" on GitHub: [https://github.com/kdoren/jambox-pi-gen/discussions](https://github.com/kdoren/jambox-pi-gen/discussions)
-+ **JackTrip**
-    - There is another jamming app called JackTrip which is also installed.
-It's a command-line app for routing audio over a network, and by itself is not easy to use.
-Port forwarding setup on your router will likely be required.
-JackTrip can be used with the JamTrip wrapper, which simplifies JackTrip operation and configuration.
-You can report your experiences in the JackTrip discussion category on jambox-pi-gen GitHub.

 #### Questions?
 Contact: Kevin Doren   *kevin@doren.org*